tomekszafranski/ZX48K-AllInOne/README.md

 **External keyboard connector**

 There is IDC16 connector for external keyboard.
-I don't know about any standard so I followed pin assignment described in [ZX81 Keybord Adventure](https://www.zx81keyboardadventure.com/p/zx-key-keyboard-guide-book.html).
-You can use original ZX Spectrum or ZX Spectrum+ keyboard, ZX81 keyboard or keyboards designed for Harlequin – one with tactile switches or one with mechanical switches using Keyboard adpater from [ZX48K-RC2014](https://github.com/tomekszafranski/ZX48K-RC2014) project.
+I don't know about any standard so I followed pin assignment described in [ZX81 Keyboard Adventure](https://www.zx81keyboardadventure.com/p/zx-key-keyboard-guide-book.html).
+You can use original ZX Spectrum or ZX Spectrum+ keyboard, ZX81 keyboard or keyboards designed for Harlequin – one with tactile switches or one with mechanical switches using Keyboard adapter from [ZX48K-RC2014](https://github.com/tomekszafranski/ZX48K-RC2014) project.

 ## Board